 Progress indicators are important when you Organise Campaigns as these are usually designed around specific tasks, eg increasing coverage of a certain type of data or information about a local area.

-Progress indicators are project-level features, but you might also use them to indicate the completeness of individual records as a means to prompt contributors with Suggested Edits (“This records is 80% complete, add a website field to move it to 85%”).
+Progress indicators are project-level features, but you might also use them to indicate the completeness of individual records as a means to prompt contributors with Suggested Edits (“This record is 80% complete, add a website field to move it to 85%”).